On this page:

-The speech-language pathology CF is the transition between being a student enrolled in a communication sciences and disorders (CSD) program and being an independent provider of speech-language pathology clinical services.
-The CF is a mentored professional experience after the completion of academic course work and clinical practicum.
+The SLP CF is a mentored professional experience that begins after the completion of academic course work and clinical practicum.
+The goal of the CF is to allow the Clinical Fellow to transition between being a student enrolled in a communication sciences and disorders (CSD) program and being an independent provider of speech-language pathology clinical services.

-The CF experience is divided into three equal segments, and each segment represents one third of the total experience, or 420 hours per segment.
+The CF experience is divided into three equal segments and each segment represents one third of the total experience, which is approximately 420 hours per segment.

 Full-time CF experience is considered 35 hours per week for 36 weeks, for a total of 1,260 hours.
 Working more than 35 hours per week will not shorten the length of the CF experience; however, working fewer than 35 hours per week will extend the number of weeks required to reach 1,260 hours.
 Part-time experiences must be a minimum of 5 hours per week in order to be counted toward the total 1,260 hours.

 Travel, lunch, vacations/holidays, leaves of absence, and other forms of paid or unpaid time off cannot be counted in your number of hours worked per week.

 Eighty percent of the Clinical Fellow’s work week must be spent in direct clinical contact related to the management of disorders that fit within the ASHA Scope of Practice in Speech-Language Pathology.
 Examples of direct clinical contact include the following:

 Twenty percent of the work week may be spent doing other activities such as attending in-services or providing trainings and presentations.